 A money market fund is a low-risk investment that invests in short-term fixed income securities or bonds that can be held in a stocks and shares ISA wrapper.

-They may appeal if you want a relatively safe investment option that should weather economic uncertainty.
+This type of fund may appeal if you want a relatively safe investment option that should weather economic uncertainty.

 While many other types of funds involve investing in dozens of company shares, money market funds typically focus on short-term debt, such as company and government bonds.
 The investments usually mature within about six months, so pay out relatively quickly.